artilatw/docs/pac6070/software_guide.md

 |CH2|V2+ and V2-|
 |CH3|V3+ and V3-|

-The file path of the voltage input is /sys/bus/iio/devices/iio:device0/
+The file paths of the voltage inputs are located in /sys/bus/iio/devices/iio:device0/

 |Channel|Raw Value Path|Offset Path|
 |---|---|---|